ytrqua3/music-prefernce-country-classification/README.md

 train accuracy: 0.6598848248296058<br/>
 validation accuracy: 0.5045294648694082<br/>
   - Conclusion: The recall and tail country accuracy is exteremly low, meaning that the model completely ignored the tail countries.<br/>
-                The low precision also suggests that most countries get dominated by the top countries.
-Small countries are often ignored and misclassified.<br/>
+                The low macro precision also suggests that most countries are often misclassified (assuming as dominant classes).<br/>
+                The low macro recall says a similar thing that smaller countries are not learnt by the model.
                 The difference between training and validation recall, precision, accuracy also showed that the model tends to overfit in tail countries.<br/>
-                As a result, simply doing methods like oversampling minorities or other methods like SMOTE will not work.<br/>
+                simply doing methods like oversampling minorities or SMOTE will not work as it messes with the overfitting and creates an illusion for the model.<br/>
                 Although underfitting in top countries cost some accuracy, the main problem is the <b>extreme imbalance</b> in classes<br/>
   - Solutions for class imbalance: 1. experimented on weights on lightgbm.
 But it didn't work as it exagerates the overfitting in rare categories and barely improve the recall<br/>
       *weights are applied on loss function when lightgbm develops a tree, making the model more "focused" on minorities, but because the imbalance is too extreme, it causes more overfitting and has limited benefits to validation metrics<br/>